top of page

 MEET THE FOUNDER

-Harrison “Hope” Grigsby is a lifelong youth and adolescent advocate with nearly twenty-five years of professional experience dedicated to student success, youth wellness, and cultural education across both secondary and higher education settings.
-His work is rooted in the belief that when young people are seen, heard, and affirmed, they can transform their lives and communities.
+Harrison “Hope” Grigsby is a lifelong youth and adolescent advocate with nearly twenty-five years of experience dedicated to student success, youth wellness, and cultural education across secondary and higher education.
+Born and raised in Providence, Rhode Island, his work is rooted in the belief that when young people are seen, heard, and affirmed, they can transform their lives and communities.

 0.jpg